Best Bean-to-cup coffee machines to buy

 We’ll give you the definition, but have to tell you that there is a cross over between all the categories and some reviewers, and manufacturers put their machines in different categories.
 De ‘Longhi for example simply call their machines manual or automatic so you will find some or their machines referred to as semi-automatic, or automatic.
 Sometimes they call them fully automatic which we equate with super automatic.
 So, to be fair, we have listed ours as they get more automatic, more luxurious, and more customisable, but the boundaries between each category ( particularly semi and automatic ) are somewhat blurred.

 Semi-automatic have use the best of both automatic and manual worlds.
-They have an automated pump, and automated temperature controls for the boiler, and activation switches to engage and disengage the pump.
-The switches on the machine means that you are in control ad can decide when to turn the pump on and off.
+The espresso brewing part and the milk frothing can be anything between manual and automatic.
+For the brewing, they have an automated pump, and automated temperature controls for the boiler, and activation switches to engage and disengage the pump.
+The switches on the machine means that you are in control and can decide when to turn the pump on and off.
+For the frothing, it can be anything from manual to fully automatic depending on the machine and the brand.

 Automatic machines are essentially beautiful-looking, high-quality domestic vending machines !
 Choose whatever type of coffee you want and it does it for you brilliantly, quickly, cleanly.
+Milk frothing should be automatic too.
+You might just get to handle a portafilter, or frothing jug here, and you should be able to set up some personalised drinks.
 They can even do all the clean up and maintenance for you.
 All at the press of a button.

 Super-automatic machines are automatic machine +++.
 They are both the ultimate in luxury and convenience.
+Everything us usually done behind the scenes so they generally have a sleek front face.
 They have pre-set features for brewing the coffee.
 As you move toward the super-automatic they can allow you to tweak the settings to get your perfect coffee, then you get to save it as a pre-set coffee so that you can press a button and get the preset any time you choose.

 In a nutshell, these machines grind the beans and brew the coffee, with steam wands to do the milk frothing, and some automatic features.